Avaiga/taipy-doc/docs/userman/gui/pages/builder.md

 Compared to the previous example, you can see that the label uses a bold font weight.

+!!! note "Setting functions"
+    If a property expects a function, you can use a lambda function directly expressed as Python code.

 !!! warning "Indexed properties"
     Some elements of Taipy GUI (such as [`chart`](../../../refmans/gui/viselements/generic/chart.md), [`table`](../../../refmans/gui/viselements/generic/table.md), or